 One of the technological innovations we utilize is our electronic confirmation system.
 With this system, you'll receive a text message or e-mail several days before your appointment reminding you of the date and time of your next visit.
-You only need to click "1" to CONFIRM that you are coming.
+You only need to follow the prompts you are given to confirm that you are coming.
 Or, if there are any questions about your appointment you can simply contact us by e-mail, or call our office and let us know.
 This is just another way we've found to keep the focus of the practice on your convenience.

 DEXIS System Digital X-Rays

 Diagnostic x-rays have long been invaluable to dentistry.
 The emergence of digital technology in the past decade, however, has made dental x-rays safer and even more useful.
 Digital technology cuts radiation exposure to patients by as much as 90% over traditional x-rays, making it much safer than the old technology.
 And there are other advantages including the elimination of waiting time for pictures to develop and sharper images that can be enhanced instantly to show detail.
 With this important tool, you'll be involved in treatment planning much more than before.
 The large images, combined with tools that enable us to highlight potential problem areas on the screen so you can see them, enable you to understand just what we’re talking about.
 In our practice, you are directly involved in treatment planning, so you know just what to expect.
 While this allows us to safely dramatically decrease radiation, it dramatically increases our diagnostic capability.